leggedrobotics/nimbro_network/nimbro_topic_transport/doc/configuration.md

  - `relay_target_bitrate` (float): Target bitrate for relay mode (UDP only)
  - `relay_control_rate` (float): Check if new packets can be sent in relay mode at this rate (UDP only)
+ - `topic_prefix` (string): prepend topic_prefix before subscribing to specified topics `name` (default is empty string).
+This is a feature to allow to prefix topics names with a string on the sender side while keeping the topic name specified in `name` on the receiver side.

 Topic configuration
 -------------------